Maple Leaf Foods: Canadian Food Inspection Agency recall

 In August 2008, shortly after a plant closure, Maple Leaf Foods announced a recall for several products which was later expanded to products from Maple Leaf, Schneiders, McDonald's, and other products.

 While not immediately clear, the outbreak of Listeriosis would kill 22 people and ail a further 35 more.

 According to the National Post, the recall took place on 24 August 2008 and included all cured meats manufactured from a contaminated Toronto plant.
 By 25 August, the outbreak had claimed as many as five lives and sickened dozens.
 The Canadian Food Inspection Agency issued a public warning against consuming several Maple Leaf products due to possible contamination with Listeria monocytogenes.
 CEO Michael McCain issued a statement of condolence to those affected by the outbreak.

-That same day, the Public Health Agency of Canada announced that 21 cases of the listeriosis outbreak had been confirmed in four provinces.
-Three deaths in Ontario were officially tied to the deadly strain of the food-borne listeria bacterium, and a fourth death on Vancouver Island was also attributed to the strain.
 The public health agency also said a further 30 suspected cases remain under investigation.

-On 27 August 2008, The Globe and Mail reported a leaked Conservative cabinet document which outlined plans for the Canadian Food Inspection Agency to give the food industry a greater role in the inspection process.
+On August 27, 2008, The Globe and Mail reported a leaked Conservative cabinet document which outlined plans for the Canadian Food Inspection Agency to give the food industry a greater role in the inspection process.
 However, some of the plans had been in place since 31 March 2008 according to a CFIA manager and an official from the union that represents the federal inspectors.

-At the Maple Leaf plant behind the Listeria outbreak, a single federal inspector was relegated to auditing company paperwork and had to deal with several other plants, the manager and the union official said, contradicting the impression that officials had left last week that full-time watchdogs were on-site.
+At the Maple Leaf plant behind the Listeria outbreak, a single federal inspector was relegated to auditing company paperwork and had to deal with several other plants, the manager and the union official said, contradicting the impression that officials had left the week before that full-time watchdogs were on-site.
 Under the new system, federal inspectors do random product tests only three or four times a year at any given plant, and meat packers are required to test each type of product only once a month.
 Under the old system, inspectors had a more hands-on role on the plant floor, did more of the tests themselves and had more freedom to investigate, said former CFIA inspector.

 Prime Minister Stephen Harper rejected any suggestions that the federal government was not doing enough.
 The Conservative government's changes were the subject of heated controversy as academics and the opposition express concerns over the few details that had emerged so far.
 The 2008 budget indicated the CFIA was asked to find savings to pay for new programs.
 The leaked document indicated savings would be found by transferring some meat-inspection duties to industry.